 Photos by Hope O'Brian.

 This above choreography evolved from my fascination with language and meaning.
 I wanted to question how movement can disregard, emphasise or change meaning.
-I worked with music and musical notes, creating alongside my dancers and musicians who all performed as a cast on stage.
+I worked with music and musical notes, created alongside my dancers and musicians.
 My cast and I created a language which existed only to them and only within the performance.
-We questioned art and those who cteate it, and who art is created for, the artist of the viewer or the performers?
-How can art change its meaning when who it is created for rejects it or claims it?
-I worked with a violinist which was both a challenge and an illumination in how I wanted to incorporate and collaborate with all facets of the arts to create live performance.
+We questioned art and those who cteate it.
+We asked the question of who art is created for; the artist of the viewer or the performers, and how can art change its meaning when who it is created for rejects it or claims it?
+I worked with a violinist which was an illumination in how I wanted to incorporate and collaborate with all facets of music and physicality to create live performance.
+This piece was performed at the Bonnie Bird theatre.

 La Langue du Flore.

-This piece was one of my first choreographies.
-I worked with the idea of body language.
-Conducting a personal interview with my dancer and basing the choreography on her body language I studied in that Interview.
-I created the score with her voice and words.
-This process showed me that as a choreographer I also have to have the performers as the centre of the piece.
-I cannot create without their insights and understandings, they are as part of the creation as I am.
+This piece was one of my first choreographic works.
+I explored the idea of body language.
+I conducted a personal interview with my dancer, using it as a way to study their natural everyday body language.
+I used this ans sinpiration for choreographed movement I created the score with her voice and words, both in English and French and oftentimes supporting or directly rejecting the movement.
+This process showed me that as a choreographer I have to have the performers at he centre of the process.
+I cannot create without their insights and understandings, they are as much a part of the creation as I am.